Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 <hr class="hr-solid">

-If you hit a creature with this weapon, that creature has **:d20-dis: Disadvantage**{ .d20 } on its next attack roll before the start of your next turn.
+If you hit a creature with this weapon, that creature has **:d20-dis: Disadvantage**{.d20} on its next attack roll before the start of your next turn.

 ---